nextcloud/news/docs/developer/External-Api.md

 * **404**: The News app is disabled or not installed.

+**Note**: Future News app versions **may remove** the v1-2 API level depending on how widespread the adoption has become.
+You should therefore always make sure which API levels are actually supported.

 ### Authentication
 Because REST is stateless you have to re-send user and password each time you access the API.
 Therefore running ownCloud **with SSL is highly recommended** otherwise **everyone in your network can log your credentials**.